fmedery/k3s-RaspberryPi/README.md

 SSH  # prompt will be back when done
 ```

-## test if the worker joined the kubernetes cluster
+## Test if the worker joined the kubernetes cluster

 ```sh
 ssh -l root ${MASTER_IP} "k3s kubectl get node"